1coderookie/BSB-LPB-LAN_EN/docs/chap06.md

 **Changing time programs**
 The following URL command sets the time program for wednesday at heating circuit 1 (parameter 502) to 05:00am-10:00pm:
 `/S502=05:00-22:00_xx:xx-xx:xx_xx:xx-xx:xx`

+**Deleting a time program**
+To delete a time program, you must enter "128:00" as the time.
+So if, for example, three time programs have been set for Tuesday and you only want to keep the first one from 5-22h, the following command must be used:
+`/S502=05:00-22:00_128:00-128:00_128:00-128:00`

 ---